chigwell/get-gitlab-issues/README.md

 # Get GitLab Issues

-`Get GitLab Issues` is a Python package designed to automate the extraction and management of issues from GitLab repositories.
+`Get GitLab Issues` is a Python package designed to facilitate the extraction and management of issues from GitLab repositories.
 This tool is essential for developers looking to streamline their issue tracking processes directly through Python scripts.

 ## Installation